vmware-tanzu/app-migrator-for-cloud-foundry/README.md

 ## Contributing

 The App Migrator for Cloud Foundry project team welcomes contributions from the community.
-Before you start working with App Migrator for Cloud Foundry, please read our [Developer Certificate of Origin](https://cla.vmware.com/dco).
-All contributions to this repository must be signed as described on that page.
-Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch.
+Before you start working with this project please read and sign our [Contributor License Agreement](https://cla.vmware.com/cla/1/preview).
+If you wish to contribute code and you have not signed our Contributor Licence Agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
 For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License